dlejay/unschooling-friendly-countries/Countries/South-Sudan.md

 ## Citizenship and residency

 The constitutional right to education is phrased as a right of citizens.
 The parental enrolment and attendance duty in section 18 of the General Education Act is not, however, textually confined to citizens.
 The 2017 policy also contemplates access to primary education for refugee children.
-No separate home-education rule for foreign children has been identified.

 ## Sources